Luos-io/Documentation/src/pages/tutorials/luos-tools/bootloader.md

 ### Step 6: Compile an app compatible with the bootloader

-Some applications examples are available with the bootloader feature and they can be used as template for your custom application.
+Some applications examples are available with the bootloader feature, and they can be used as a template for your custom application.
 They can be found in **luos_bootloader_app/.** As we are using l0 boards, open **luos_bootloader_app/luos_bootloader_application_f072RB** in VSCode.

 This time, click on **Build** instead of **Upload** as you don't want to download it to the node: the bootloader will do it for you.